 As a child, he rarely called any place home.
-In fact, he says he went to “four high schools six times.”
-Basically, his father about a six month staying power in any wrestling territory, recalls Bockwinkel.
+In fact, he says he went to “four high schools, six times.”
+Basically, his father had about a six-month staying power in any wrestling territory, recalls Bockwinkel.
 Thus, they were constantly on the move, back and forth between a handful of cities.

 “I had a father who was really down to earth.
 In promotional circles they would say he was a ‘very usable piece of talent.’
 He was, absolutely, an outstanding preliminarily wrestler.
 He was an excellent semi-final guy.
 And when the scenario was correct and right, he was a hell of a main event.
 At the same time, he was a humble man.”

 Lead photo via WWE Archives